FtM Penis Surgery: Stage 1 of 3

 All aspects of this complex and pioneering procedure were first approved by the ethics committee of the University of Belgrade's School of Medicine.

 Informed consent for the surgical treatment has always been obtained from all patients.

 By early 2008, Professor Perovic and Dr Djinovic had performed this procedure on more than 80 patients.

 More than than 60 of the patients were FtM transsexuals.
 About 25% of the men getting this procedure are NOT transsexuals.
-This is actually sex change surgery.
+Only sometimes is this sex change surgery.

 By early 2015 the surgical team had performed this surgery for several hundred people.

 Many people consider Total Phalloplasty to be the best FtM bottom surgery, providing the ultimate gender reassignment surgery results.

 Total Phalloplasty is indicated in [natal] men without a penis or with a micro penis insufficient for sexual intercourse, as well as for transsexual patients.